CodeWringer/ambersteel/documents/en/bestiary/beasts/inker.md

 # Inker

 ## Appearance
-Human-sized squid with eyes multiple eyes facing every direction.
+Human-sized squid with multiple eyes facing every direction.

 ## Strengths
 * Can release large clouds of ink into the water to cover its retreat or confuse prey in combat